mdekstrand/cs533-web/assignments/A1/index.md

 the high-level idea of that requirement, and the subsequent sentences (and possibly additional paragraphs or bullet points) dive in to the details of what is expected for that requirement.
 :::

-## Revision Log

--   **Sep.
-7, 2021** - corrected mention of nonexistence Pandas function “recode”, and clarified the hint.
-    Clarified the hint about consulting the [📓 Building Data notebook](../../resources/tutorials/BuildingData.ipynb) for working with admissions policies.
-    No requirements changes.

 ## Learning Outcomes